-You might be interested to know, induced labours do not increase the chance of a caesarean section.
-We talk more about that in this post.
+You might be interested to know, induced labour does not increase the chance of a caesarean section.
+Click the link to read more about it.

 I like the idea that it will just drift away.
 Not sure, it is totally that dreamy though.

 Nathan: For the ceasarean, you won’t feel any pain, but you may feel pushing and pulling and pushing.
 In fact, I think most ladies will feel some sensation.
 But you should never feel pain.
 If you’re not happy with what’s going on at any point in time, just tell us and we’ll stop and sort it out.
 They will always have the time to stop if you think you’re in pain.

 Your cesarean takes about an hour, give or take a bit.
 And your spinal anesthetic will start to wear off at about 1.5-2.5 hours, it will just drift away.